Looking for a Thanksgiving feast without all the fuss? These 12 Fort Worth restaurants that have you covered.

 B&B Butchers & Restaurant

 B&B Butchers & Restaurant offers both a holiday prix-fixe menu (including traditional turkey and the butcher shop’s stellar prime rib and Yorkshire pudding) and access to their glorious dinner menu from 11 a.m. until 8 p.m. on Thanksgiving Day.
 As an added bonus, diners will get to take home a “leftover” roast turkey sandwich, complete with stuffing and gravy, made fresh in the butcher shop that morning!
+On the way out, grab some complimentary hot apple cider and pumpkin cookies.

 Bird Café is open 11 a.m. until 3 p.m.
 Thanksgiving favorites will grace the tables, along with the restaurant’s eclectic brunch selections.
-Bird will also sustain those of you who are out shopping on Black Friday – brunch service runs from 11 a.m. until 3 p.m. and the dinner menu’s available starting at 3:30 p.m.
+Bird will also sustain those of you who are out shopping on Black Friday – brunch service runs from 11 a.m. until 3 p.m. and the dinner menu is available starting at 3:30 p.m.

 Eddie V's Prime Seafood